utoni/nDPId/README.md

 `nDPId` generates JSON strings whereas each string is assigned to a certain event.
 Those events specify the contents (key-value-pairs) of the JSON string.
-They are divided into four categories, each with a number of events.
+They are divided into four categories, each with a number of subevents.

 ## Error Events
 They are 17 distinct events, indicating that layer2 or layer3 packet processing failed or not enough flow memory available:

 1. Unknown datalink layer packet
 2. Unknown L3 protocol
 3. Unsupported datalink layer
 4. Packet too short
 5. Unknown packet type
 6. Packet header invalid
 7. IP4 packet too short
 8. Packet smaller than IP4 header:
 9. nDPI IPv4/L4 payload detection failed
 10. IP6 packet too short
 11. Packet smaller than IP6 header
 12. nDPI IPv6/L4 payload detection failed
 13. TCP packet smaller than expected
 14. UDP packet smaller than expected
 15. Captured packet size is smaller than expected packet size
 16. Max flows to track reached
 17. Flow memory allocation failed

 Detailed JSON-schema is available [here](schema/error_event_schema.json)

 ## Daemon Events
-They are 4 distinct events indicating startup/shutdown or status events as well as a reconnect event if there was a previous connection failure (collector):
+There are 4 distinct events indicating startup/shutdown or status events as well as a reconnect event if there was a previous connection failure (collector):

 1. init: `nDPId` startup
 2. reconnect: (UNIX) socket connection lost previously and was established again
 3. shutdown: `nDPId` terminates gracefully
 4. status: statistics about the daemon itself e.g. memory consumption, zLib compressions (if enabled)

 Detailed JSON-schema is available [here](schema/daemon_event_schema.json)

 ## Packet Events
-They are 2 events containing base64 encoded packet payload either belonging to a flow or not:
+There are 2 events containing base64 encoded packet payload either belonging to a flow or not:

 1. packet: does not belong to any flow
 2. packet-flow: does belong to a flow e.g. TCP/UDP or ICMP

 Detailed JSON-schema is available [here](schema/packet_event_schema.json)

 ## Flow Events
-They are 9 distinct events related to a flow:
+There are 9 distinct events related to a flow:

 1. new: a new TCP/UDP/ICMP flow seen which will be tracked
 2. end: a TCP connections terminates
 3. idle: a flow timed out, because there was no packet on the wire for a certain amount of time
 4. update: inform nDPIsrvd or other apps about a long-lasting flow, whose detection was finished a long time ago but is still active
 5. analyse: provide some information about extracted features of a flow (Experimental; disabled per default, enable with `-A`)
 6. guessed: `libnDPI` was not able to reliable detect a layer7 protocol and falls back to IP/Port based detection
 7. detected: `libnDPI` sucessfully detected a layer7 protocol
 8. detection-update: `libnDPI` dissected more layer7 protocol data (after detection already done)
 9. not-detected: neither detected nor guessed

 Detailed JSON-schema is available [here](schema/flow_event_schema.json).
 Also, a graphical representation of *Flow Events* timeline is available [here](schema/flow_events_diagram.png).